dostuffthatmatters/jax-capability-analysis/README.md

 python main.py xla jax --matrix-size 1000
 ```

 ⚠️ After calling the CLI, it might take a few seconds until the experiment starts.
-This is mainly because the PyTorch library is very big and has to be loaded into memory.
+This is mainly because the PyTorch library is big and must be loaded into memory.

 <br/>